-Scott County was established on December 21, 1837 from Cook County, Dubuque County & Muscatine County.
+Scott County was established on December 21, 1837 from Cook County (extinct), Dubuque County & Muscatine County.
 The county was named in honor of Winfield Scott (1786–1866), the general and commander of the U. S. Army in the years leading up to the American Civil War

-Cities and towns located in the Scott county include Bettendorf, Blue Grass, Buffalo, Davenport, Dixon, Donahue, Eldridge, Le Claire, Long Grove, Maysville, McCausland, New Liberty, Panorama Park, Park View, Princeton, Riverdale, Walcott.
+Cities and towns located in the County include Bettendorf, Blue Grass, Buffalo, Davenport, Dixon, Donahue, Eldridge, Le Claire, Long Grove, Maysville, McCausland, New Liberty, Panorama Park, Park View, Princeton, Riverdale, Walcott.

-Scott County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Scott County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.

 You can search online for Scott County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.

-The following details shows what birth, death, marriage, property, probate, and legal records will be in Scott County.
-The years indicated below tend to be the first widely known records for this particular county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Scott County.
+The years listed below are the first noted records with this county.
+See Also Iowa Corthouse Records Research Guide.

 - Scott County Courthouse (all departments listed below are located here, unless otherwise noted)

 - Address: 400 W 4th St, Davenport, IA 52801